 Matthew E. MunsonAssociate | Medical Devices and Drugs

-During his career, Matt has represented both plaintiffs and defendants in the Alabama state and federal courts in a wide range of cases including business torts, trade secrets, fraud, will and trust disputes, contract disputes, bad-faith insurance claims, construction litigation, and voter fraud.
-He has also handled numerous personal injury and wrongful death claims, including food poisoning, motor-vehicle accidents, rollovers, and motorcycle accidents resulting in traumatic brain injuries.
-Matt has also handled appeals in state and federal courts across the United States.
-His clients have received settlements totaling more than $43 million.
+Throughout his career, Matt has represented plaintiffs and defendants in the Alabama state and federal courts in a wide range of cases, including business torts, trade secrets, fraud, will and trust disputes, contract disputes, bad-faith insurance claims, construction litigation and voter fraud.
+He has also handled numerous personal injury and wrongful death claims, including food poisoning, car accidents, rollovers and motorcycle accidents resulting in traumatic brain injuries, in addition to handling appeals in state and federal courts across the United States.
+His clients have received settlements totaling more than $46 million.

-Matt was instrumental in the firm’s litigation related to post-operative pain pumps used in routine shoulder surgeries.
-These pain pumps caused a devastating condition known as chondrolysis where the cartilage in a patient’s shoulder joint was destroyed, ultimately requiring prosthetic joint replacement in young adults and teenagers.
-Among his clients were highly accomplished musicians, former college athletes, NFL prospects, NHL prospects, and Olympic hopefuls.
-In January 2013, Matt served as co-lead trial counsel in the first bellwether trial in the coordinated California state court litigation in Orange County, Calif.
+Matt has been instrumental in the firm’s litigation related to post-operative pain pumps used in routine shoulder surgeries.
+These pain pumps caused a devastating condition known as chondrolysis, where the cartilage in a patient’s shoulder joint was destroyed, ultimately requiring prosthetic joint replacement in young adults and teenagers.
+Among his clients were highly accomplished musicians, former college athletes, NFL prospects, NHL prospects and Olympic hopefuls.
+In January 2013, Matt served as co-lead trial counsel in the first bellwether trial in the coordinated California state-court litigation in Orange County, California.

 - Alabama (2006)

 - United States District Court for the Southern District of Alabama (2006)

 - United States District Court for the Middle District of Alabama (2006)

 - United States District Court for the Northern District of Alabama (2006)

 - United States District Court for the District of Colorado (2008)